Research Robots Humanoid Applications Industries Technology Contact

 Dead Reckoning Navigation

-In environments where GPS or LiDAR signals are obscured, AGVs rely entirely on wheel odometry provided by encoders to estimate their position relative to a known starting point.
+In spots where GPS or LiDAR can't see, AGVs lean fully on wheel odometry from encoders to guess their position from a known starting point.

 Forklift Mast Positioning